Charles Bonnet Syndrome

 - mental health conditions (i.e. schizophrenia or psychosis)

 If you have vision loss and experience hallucinations and don’t have these conditions present, you likely have CBS.

 How We Can Help

 If you have CBS, that means you have low vision.
 But let us reassure you that you can regain functional vision and do the things you love to do.
 In fact, there are many things you can do to make the most of your remaining vision; our custom vision aids and devices will allow you to maximize the use of your remaining vision in the most effective way possible.

 Begin the journey to better vision solutions and a better quality of life with Dr. Robert Stamm .
-All of us at Low Vision Of Colorado are dedicated to helping you remain independent and improve the quality of your life.
+All of us at Low Vision Of Nebraska are dedicated to helping you remain independent and improve the quality of your life.